In SonarCloud, analyzers contribute rules executed on source code to generate issues. There are four types of rules:

+You can access the Rules top menu only from within your organization.
 By default, when entering the top menu item "Rules," you will see all the available rules brought by the analyzers available on SonarCloud.
 You can narrow the selection based on search criteria in the left pane:

 - Language: the language to which a rule applies.